liamfiddler/liamfiddler.com/src/posts/kill-process-on-port.md

 ---
 title: Kill server process on port
-date: 2019-10-23
+date: 2020-01-23
 tags: ['post', 'bash', 'terminal']
 thumb: /resources/post-assets/creating-a-web-component-with-polymer.png
 ---

 I've lost track of how many times I've needed to terminate a process that's using a particular port on my macOS or Linux machine.

-Maybe I'm running a Severless function locally and accidentally create an infinite loop, or building an [async 11ty plugin](https://github.com/liamfiddler/eleventy-plugin-lazyimages) with a promise that never resolves so the build process never finishes.
+Maybe I'm running a Severless function locally and accidentally create an infinite loop, or using a poorly constructed database seed that never finishes, or my IDE's integrated terminal crashed.

+Whatever the cause the result is the same; I have a process running in the background that's blocking one of my ports.

 Here's the command I use to find the ID of that process and terminate it: